SilicoSciences/seminar-bioinformatics-rna-seq/shell_intro/README.md

             DISTRIB_CODENAME=trusty
             DISTRIB_DESCRIPTION="Ubuntu 14.04.3 LTS"

-    0. Compare these infos to a new, local terminal session.
+    0. Type these commands on the remote system and on the local system.

 ### Remote Shell and Two-Factor Authentication